-This short discussion is important because Sartre actually uses two senses of inauthenticity or bad faith throughout the essay but not along the same lines that appear in his classical account of bad faith in Being and Nothingness.
-In Anti-Semite and Jew Sartre uses the general sense of bad faith when he discusses the anti-Semite, and a new phenomenon of a group-relative inauthenticity where one attempts to escape his identification by others with a certain group of people.
+This short discussion is important because Sartre actually uses two senses of inauthenticity or bad faith throughout the essay, but not along the same lines that appear in his classical account of bad faith in Being and Nothingness.
+In Anti-Semite and Jew, Sartre uses the general sense of bad faith when he discusses the anti-Semite, and a new phenomenon of a group-relative inauthenticity where one attempts to escape his identification by others with a certain group of people.
 This is, however, a peculiar case of inauthenticity.
-For first, all cases of inauthenticity are cases of inauthentic individuals as analyzed through their particular cases.
-Thus, the waiter is an inauthentic individual not an “inauthentic waiter”, an expression that makes no sense in Sartre’s system.
-In this new group-relative authenticity, one can be inauthentic or authentic as a Jew not just as an individual.
-Second, Sartre, in a sense, turns the café waiter example on its head: while the waiter’s inauthenticity is due to his sincerity in taking his role to be a fixed nature, an essence (or, according to Webber, taking his character to be fixed), the inauthentic Jew is inauthentic for not trying to be sincere, in the sense used in the waiter’s case, with regard to his externally imposed “Jewishness”.
-Waiters are not a persecuted minority, so it might be argued that the situation of the Jew is different, but homosexuals were a persecuted minority at the time of Sartre’s writing and when he analyzes the case of a homosexual that does not want to be identified as such by a friend, the homosexual is not considered inauthentic homosexual but an inauthentic individual, another example that shows the complex manner in which human beings are constituted such that they can know and conceal the truth from themselves at one and the same time.
+For firstly, all cases of inauthenticity are cases of inauthentic individuals as analyzed through their particular cases.
+Thus, the waiter is an inauthentic individual not an “inauthentic waiter,” an expression that makes no sense in Sartre’s system.
+In this new group-relative authenticity, one can be inauthentic or authentic as a Jew, not just as an individual.
+Secondly, Sartre, in a sense, turns the café waiter example on its head: while the waiter’s inauthenticity is due to his sincerity in taking his role to be a fixed nature, an essence (or, according to Webber, taking his character to be fixed), the inauthentic Jew is inauthentic for not trying to be sincere, in the sense used in the waiter’s case, with regard to his externally imposed “Jewishness.”
+Waiters are not a persecuted minority, so it might be argued that the situation of the Jew is different, but homosexuals were a persecuted minority at the time of Sartre’s writing and when he analyzes the case of a homosexual that does not want to be identified as such by a friend, the homosexual is not considered an inauthentic homosexual but an inauthentic individual, another example that shows the complex manner in which human beings are constituted such that they can know and conceal the truth from themselves at one and the same time.
 But the problem runs even deeper: for Sartre, “Jew” is a bogus idea invented by the anti-Semite, while there is no Jew as a determinate social role or common character as there is an ideal waiter.
-And yet the Jew, or anyone else who is externally identified with a certain group, must not avoid his identification although it is not clear with what exactly he should identify himself.
+And yet, the Jew, or anyone else who is externally identified with a certain group, must not avoid his identification, although it is not clear with what exactly he should identify himself.

-In spite of all these difficulties, our purpose here is not the critique of the various senses of authenticity or inauthenticity that Sartre analyzes, but rather whether inauthenticity is a useful concept in capturing the phenomenon of antisemitism in a way that implies its morally alarming character.
+In spite of all these difficulties, our purpose here is not the critique of the various senses of authenticity or inauthenticity that Sartre analyzes, but rather whether inauthenticity is a useful concept in capturing the phenomenon of anti-Semitism in a way that implies its morally alarming character.

-First, let’s turn shortly to a possibility not discussed by Sartre – the possibility of the anti-Semite being authentic.
+First, let us turn shortly to a possibility not discussed by Sartre – the possibility of the anti-Semite being authentic.
 This, as we saw, can have two senses: authenticity directly related to the human condition, and group-relative authenticity.
 With regard to the